New Ulm Medical Center

 “When I came home from the hospital, I had very restricted use of my right arm,” said Marks, a New Ulm resident.
 “Although it’s been less than a year since my surgery, I’m nearly back to normal.”

-She attributes her amazing recovery to her care at the Virginia Piper Cancer Institute® - Abbott Northwestern Hospital in Minneapolis and the follow-up rehabilitation she received close to home at Sister Kenny Rehabilitation Institute - New Ulm’s STAR (Survivorship Training and Rehabilitation) Program®.
+She attributes her amazing recovery to her care at the Virginia Piper Cancer Institute® - Abbott Northwestern Hospital in Minneapolis and the follow-up rehabilitation she received close to home at Courage Kenny Rehabilitation Institute - New Ulm’s STAR (Survivorship Training and Rehabilitation) Program®.

 Thanks to early detection and advancements in cancer treatments, many people like Marks are surviving cancer.
 However, survivors can also struggle with the physical and emotional aftermath of their surgeries, chemotherapy, radiation and other treatments.